-If all data points are within four years of each other, an average is taken instead of using a regression.
+If all data points are within three years of each other, an average is taken instead of using a regression.
 Regressions are extrapolated by two years, and the resulting estimates are extended for up to four years.
+No estimates can be produced more than six years later than the most recent data point.

 By using linear regression, estimates can be produced for years in which no data source is available, and information from different data sources can be combined and integrated to produce composite indicators such as the basic service levels.

-For a detailed explanation of the methods used to produce the estimates, see the attached draft Methodological Note.
+For a detailed explanation of the methods used to produce the estimates, see the draft Methodological Note.